MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-launch-item.md

 ms.service: powerbi
 ms.subservice: powerbi-mobile
 ms.topic: how-to
-ms.date: 08/05/2023
+ms.date: 08/07/2023
 ---
 # Choose a start-up view on your Power BI mobile app

-By default, when you launch your Power BI mobile app, it opens to the app's home page.
-However, if you have a specific report, dashboard, scorecard, or app that you always go to when you open the mobile app, you [can specify that item as the *launch item*](#set-up-a-launch-item).
-A launch item is the item your mobile app will display first whenever you open the app.
-Making your most frequently viewed item the launch item saves you time - you won't have to waste time navigating to it every time you open the app.
-Rather, it'll be the first thing you see when you open your app.
+A launch item is an item that has been configured to display whenever you launch your mobile app instead of the app home page.
+It is useful if you have specific content that you always go to when you open your app, and you want to save time by being taken directly to that content rather than having to navigate to it every time.

+A launch item can be a report, dashboard, scorecard, or app.

+Individual users can configure a launch item for themselves, and organizations can configure launch items for groups of users.
+However, at any one time, only one launch item can be active for a user's Power BI mobile app.
+The individual user decides whether to use their own launch item or their organization's launch item.
-Your organization can also create launch items for groups of users.
-If your organization has created a launch item for you, when you start up your app, you'll see an option to accept or decline the organization's selection.
-If you accept, the organization-defined launch item will display, and from then on you'll be taken to that item whenever you open the app.
-If you decline, you'll either be taken to the app home page, or, if you have defined a launch item for yourself, to your self-defined launch item.

-You can always change your mind and accept the org's launch item suggestion in the [Launch item settings](#manage-your-launch-item).
+If your organization has created a launch item, when you start up your app, you'll have the option of accepting or declining the organization's selection.
+If you decline the selection, You can always change your mind and activate the org's launch item suggestion in the [Launch item settings](#manage-your-launch-item).

+If both you and your organization have configured launch items, you can choose which to use in your mobile app settings.
+See [Manange your launch item](#manage-your-launch-items).

 ## Set up a launch item